OwlCaribou/swurApp/README.md

 ```

 ### Option 2: Docker Compose
-- Pull or copy the `docker-compose.yml` file from the repository above, and populate at least the required variables (see below).
+- Download or copy the `docker-compose.yml` file from the repository and fill in the required variables.

 ### Option 3: Python and cron
 - Clone this repo: `git clone https://github.com/OwlCaribou/swurApp`